 The increasing cost impact of homelessness provision is of concern.
 National temporary Bed and Breakfast spending rose by a third in 2022 compared to 2021.
-For West Devon the annual increase has been 60% with costs increasing from £229k to £367k for 2022/23.
-Estimates by the Head of Housing has predicted that figures could reach nearly £415k (£324 with subsidy) for 2023/24 (see chart).
+For South Hams similar expenditure has doubled each year since 2020/21 with the expenditure for 2022/23 totalling £469k: a rise of 100% from £230k the previous year.
+Estimates by the Head of Housing has predicted that figures could reach nearly £703k (£534k with subsidy) for 2023/24 (see chart).
 This shows the potential costs should current plans have no effect.
-The plans would increase the West Devon owned housing portfolio to 13 properties.
+The plans would increase the South Hams owned housing portfolio to 41 properties.
 The Housing Head of Service has estimated each property could save approx. £20k to £25k annually on temporary accommodation costs.